assuncaolfi/mldc2020/README.md

 better through the `infer` function in the `functions/infer.R` script._

 The model was made from scratch, without any common recsys or classification algorithms.
+It's basically a weighted average followed by some sorting rules, and inference is very fast (and it could easily be faster with parallelization).
-It's roughly described by the pseudocode below:
+The model roughly described by the pseudocode below:

 ```
 for each user history do: